jdjohn215/modified-RUCA-codes/readme.md

 (as of 2020).
 I exclude the principal cities of *micro*politan statistical areas.

-A zip code which meets the following to conditions is classified as a “principal city zip.”
-It must (1) be classified as RUCA code 1 (metropolitan core) ***and*** (2) a majority of its population must reside in a principal city.
+A zip code is classified as a “principal city zip” if a majority of the population resides in a principal city.

 The resulting zipcode-to-modified-RUCA file is available to [download at this